-If any errors have been identified and corrected in the past, it would likely be appropriate to recalculate the DAC using the corrected amounts.
+If any errors have been identified and corrected in the past, it would be appropriate to base the cumulative adjustment on the corrected amounts.

 7. Can the actuary recalculate DAC for all issue years without rerunning DAC models or valuation system?